The Law of Harvest

 So, the question is this: “How does this Chinese Bamboo Tree morph into a plant that’s 80-90 feet tall in six weeks?”
 Did it lie dormant for four years only to grow exponentially in the fifth year?
 Or was that little tree growing underground, developing a root system and a stable base strong enough to support its potential for outward growth in the fifth year and beyond?

-What dreams, ideas, vision do you have that when you don’t get the results you want, you push it off to the side?
-Fear and frustration can take over (I’ve poured all my resources, energy, life into this and it’s not paying off), you may want to give up, quit…
+What dreams, ideas, or visions do you have that when you don’t get the results you want, you push it off to the side?
+Fear and frustration can take over (I’ve poured all my resources, energy, and life into this and it’s not paying off), and you may want to give up, quit…

 If you have a dream, a vision; protect it.
 Plant the right seeds, water the seed (be consistent) and be patient.
 Do the necessary steps CONSISTENTLY.